Quarterly Spanish National Accounts: main aggregates

 The elaboration of adjusted seasonality and calendar results covers both the signal extraction process, which includes the treatment of seasonal adjustment and calendar effects, as well as the procedures that guarantee the necessary annual consistency between the gross data and the seasonally adjusted data and among the aggregates of the account system.
 The procedures applied are in accordance with the recommendations published in the quarterly accounts manuals (Eurostat, 1999/2013 and International Monetary Fund 2001/2016) and seasonal adjustment (ESS guidelines on seasonal adjustment, 2015 and with the INE Standard for the correction of seasonal effects and calendar effects in the short term series, 2013).
 In this way, the seasonal adjustment procedures are developed according to a parametric approach, based on regression models with ARIMA errors, identifying and estimating a priori a model that adequately fits the observed series and deriving appropriate models from it for each of the components of the series (cycle-trend, seasonal and irregular).
-The latest versions of the JDeemtra+ (2.2.2) and TRAMO-SEATS software is used (Gómez and Maravall, 1994).
+The latest versions of the JDeemtra+ (2.2.2) and TRAMO-SEATS software (Gómez and Maravall, 1994) are used.
 It must be borne in mind that the choice of the ARIMA model is made once a year at the time when the annual series are also reviewed.
 Such models remain fixed for the remaining quarters of the year.
 However, these are monitored in all quarters.
 In addition, the parameters of the ARIMA model are re-estimated each time a new observation is available.
 The annual consistency between the gross data and the seasonally adjusted data is also maintained, that is, the annual total of the seasonally adjusted series coincides with the annual total of the original series.
 This preference for consistency over optimality in the sense of seasonal adjustment must be understood in the context of the coherence that must exist in any system of national accounts, essential for the analysis of the evolution of the economy in both the short and the long term.
 To do this, we use model-based methods for the disaggregation of time series and adjustment of the quarterly data set to the annual data.